Kōichi Shiozawa

 Kōichi Shiozawa (塩沢 幸一, Shiozawa Kōichi) was an admiral in the Imperial Japanese Navy during the Second Sino-Japanese War.
 The literary critic Rinsen Nakazawa was his older brother.

 Biography

-Shiozawa was born in Matsumoto city, Nagano prefecture.
+Shiozawa was born in Ōkusa-mura, Nagano prefecture.
 His family was distillers of the famed traditional medicinal tonic "Yomeishu".
 Joining the navy on 16 December 1901, he passed out from the 32nd class of the Imperial Japanese Naval Academy on 14 November 1904, ranking 2nd out of 192 cadets.
 Famed admiral Isoroku Yamamoto was in the same class.